AlpineNow/PluginSDK/README.md

 # PluginSDK
-This contains the source code for the Plugin SDK of the TIBCO Spotfire Data Science analytics engine.
+This contains the source code for the Plugin SDK of the TIBCO Team Studio analytics engine.
 The jars from this project are published to Maven Central Repository under the name-space com.alpinenow.

 This project is written in scala, and built using sbt.